OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 ### MenuItem_Column_FreezeUnfreeze { #MenuItem_Column_FreezeUnfreeze }

-Allows the user to freeze or unfreeze columns on grid.
+Allows the user to freeze or unfreeze columns on the grid.

 **Inputs**